-The landscape and visual monitoring and site audit was carried on 6th and 20th March 2006.
-Vegetation clearance work is being carried out at present.
-Tree protection is satisfactory.
+Landscape and visual monitoring and site audits were carried on 4th and 20th April 2006.
+Vegetation clearance work, site formation and erection of site office were being carried out at present.
+Some of the trees had been already transplanted to final location.
 Stockpiles of cleared vegetation were found stored on site and require removal.